 Cluster Lakes Loop Trail is a 10.3 mile moderately trafficked loop trail located near Old Station, California that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from July until October.
+The trail offers a number of activity options and is best used from July until October.

 Whether you measure your lakes by quality or quantity, this hike's a winner either way.
 Located four hours north east of San Francisco this Northern California park might be a little out of the way, but it's a prime destination for seekers of tranquility and those with even just a passing interest in geology.
 This guide explores a chain pristine lakes and pools at least a dozen in number, on this loop trail deep in the heart of Lassen Volcanic National Park.
 Elevation gain: - 1,100ft (from 6,600 - 7,200ft)